 The extra CUDA core-count, HBM2 memory, and Tensor cores will make it a stunning AI processing GPU for the money, it might not deliver a gaming boost to match.
 But this isn't a gamer's card, so if you're ready to drop $3,000 on a Titan V make sure you've got some proper workloads for it to attack on not just a little light 4K gaming.

-But that’s the top-end, professional-level chip being built for supercomputers like the Summit machine likely to gain sentience at Oak Ridge in 2018 and doom us all.
+But that’s a card still sporting the top-end, professional-level chip being built for supercomputers like the Summit machine likely to gain sentience at Oak Ridge in 2018 and doom us all.
 The GV104 silicon, however, is likely to be the consumer-facing version of Volta which makes its way into our graphics cards, and is also probably what SK Hynix were referring to when they announced the new GDDR6 memory standard.

 When they announced the arrival of GDDR6 Hynix mentioned they were “planning to mass produce the product for a client to release high-end graphics card [sic] by early 2018 equipped with high performance GDDR6 DRAMs.”
 I’m not the only one to think that is a reference to Nvidia and the release of GDDR6-based Volta GPUs.